 Why Assemble or Make Phones in India?

-Also, You need to pay an import duty of 12.5% when you import a full smartphone from China on the other hand if you set up an assembly plant in a SEZ (special economic zone) you get tax soaps from the Indian government and pay 1% tax for the smartphone also it is considered as part of Make in India.
-So most Indian and Chinese brands have setup an Assembly unit in India, including Xiaomi, Vivo and Oppo.
+Also, You need to pay an import duty of 12.5% when you import a full smartphone from China.
+On the other hand, if you set up an assembly plant in an SEZ (Special economic zone); you get tax soaps from the Indian government and pay only 1% tax.

-Vivo has a huge facility in Greater Noida to Assemble (Make) Smartphones in India.
+Vivo has a huge facility in Greater Noida to Assemble (Make) smartphones in India.

 100% Made in India Smartphones?

-No Smartron is also not 100% made in India.
+Quick Fact: No, Smartron is also not 100% made in India.

-Additionally, India also has R&D and Design labs for creating the blueprints for new mobiles.
+Lastly, India also has R&D and Design labs for creating the blueprints for new mobiles.

-Jio Phones Dongles and other Equipment From China
+Jio Phones Dongles, and other Equipment From China

 Concluding Thoughts – Made in India Smartphones

-As per an NDTV report, 37 Mobile companies are setting up the manufacturing units in India and it will lead to 1.65 lakh direct and indirect jobs.
+As per an NDTV report, 37 Mobile companies are setting up the manufacturing units in India, and it will lead to 1.65 lakh direct and indirect jobs.